Taste of Heraklion

 Originally built in the 10th century during the Byzantine era, the church has been transformed through centuries of Venetian and Ottoman rule, giving it a unique architectural character.
 Inside, it houses the sacred relic of the skull of Saint Titos, returned to Crete in 1966 after centuries in Venice.
 A visit here is a journey through faith, history, and the enduring spirit of Crete.

-Book the Taste of Heraklion tour and discover authentic Cretan flavors.
+Book the Taste of Heraklion tour and discover authentic Cretan flavors paired with unforgettable cultural landmarks.